kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 **Period: 8 Years Ago … Year: 1976 … Location: NEPTUNE**

-A cohort of twelve high-ranking personnel are positioned equidistantly around a long, mirror-polished conference table within a spacious, meticulously curated executive chamber.
-At the helm, a commanding figure presides—posture poised, hands interlaced with practiced composure.
+*A cohort of twelve high-ranking personnel are positioned equidistantly around a long, mirror-polished conference table within a spacious, meticulously curated executive chamber.
+At the helm, a commanding figure presides—posture poised, hands interlaced with practiced composure.*

-She wears the **standardized gray** of the executive tier—anonymizing, sexless—her silver nameplate glinting in the overhead fluorescents like a cautionary blade.
-She does not smile often, but when she does, it is calculated.
+*She wears the standardized gray of the executive tier—anonymizing, sexless—her silver nameplate glinting in the overhead fluorescents like a cautionary blade.
+She does not smile often, but when she does, it is calculated.*

-With an assertive tone and a calibrated expression, she begins.
+*With an assertive tone and a calibrated expression, she begins.*

-> “I will be conducting roll call while my assistant matches names to faces.
+“I will be conducting roll call while my assistant matches names to faces.
 Our first official session is now underway.
 Please respond when your name is called,” she announces with firm authority.

-She proceeds without pause.
+*She proceeds without pause.*

-> “Anderson.
+“Anderson.
 Ayden.
 Bernstein.
 Cat.
 D’Agostino.
 Green — Are you the art specialist?
 No?
 Noted...
 Jones.
 Kildare.
 Lamont.
 Michael.
 Suarez.
 Weiss — Oh, you are the art specialist.
 Zimmer.”

-A brief pause.
+*A brief pause.*

-> “That's everyone?
+“That's everyone?
 Excellent.
 Good morning.
 I am Avery-Mary Edelweiss, executive director of this board.
 This is William Hertz, my senior strategic officer.
 Welcome to the first official Seven Planet Committee meeting.”

-Her words are crisp, her cadence refined by decades of institutional leadership.
-Her voice carries the affect of someone who has long since learned how to suppress both her accent and her allegiance to anything *but* the company.
+_Her words are crisp, her cadence refined by decades of institutional leadership.
+Her voice carries the affect of someone who has long since learned how to suppress both her accent and her allegiance to anything **but** the company._

-> “First, allow me to extend formal commendation.
+“First, allow me to extend formal commendation.
 Each of you has demonstrated exceptional performance across high-priority sectors including advanced engineering, capital finance, defense logistics, research, and beyond.
 Your selection was not incidental—your track records have been reviewed, audited, and validated at the highest levels.
 Let this moment serve as a rare acknowledgment: your contributions are seen.
 They are appreciated.
 Well done.”

-A ripple of polite laughter.
+*A ripple of polite laughter.
 Applause follows—brief, respectful.

-She does not join in.
+She does not join in.*

-> “When I was elevated to this position,” she says, eyes scanning the room with a cool steadiness, “I was advised to consider it a unique honor.
-There are few women in these ranks—statistically, none before me.
+“When I was elevated to this position,” she says, eyes scanning the room with a cool steadiness, “I was advised to consider it a unique honor.
+There are few women in these ranks—statistically, next to none before me.
 I accepted this not as a contradiction, but as a *correction*.
 Sentiment is not a substitute for strategy.”

-She continues, tone shifting to operational gravity.
+*She continues, tone shifting to operational gravity.*

-> “Due to the insurgent forces that have seized control of the Edelweiss Station — and more notably, our critical asset **VENUS** — as well as their continued acts of violence carried out under the guise of so-called *sex liberation*, this department has been established with a singular mandate: to dismantle the rising tide of female-led radical extremism.”
+“Due to the insurgent forces that have seized control of our critical asset **VENUS** — as well as their continued acts of violence carried out under the guise of so-called *sex liberation*, this department has been established with a singular mandate: to dismantle the rising tide of female-led radical extremism.”

-A few nods.
+*A few nods.
 Some lean forward.
 Green emits a quiet whistle.
-Applause, firmer this time.
+Applause, firmer this time.*

-> “Let me be clear,” she says, voice sharpening.
-“I am not here to *represent* women.
-I am here to eliminate threats.
-And the revolution currently staging its spectacle on Venus, under the perverse banner of 'female supremacy,' is the most potent ideological virus we’ve seen yet.”

-She lets the silence weigh.

-> “They will not proceed unchecked.
-We will neutralize their influence and erase the remnants of their uprising, starting from the outermost colonies — **NEPTUNE** — and advancing inward across every planetary jurisdiction under our protection,” she states, gesturing emphatically.
+“They will not proceed unchecked.
+We will neutralize their influence and weed out their uprising, starting from the outermost colonies — **NEPTUNE** — and advancing inward across every planetary jurisdiction under our protection,” she states, gesturing emphatically.

-The room breaks into structured applause.
+*The room breaks into structured applause.*

-She does not smile.
-She simply nods once—subtle, contained—then signals to her second-in-command.
+*She does not smile.
+She simply nods once—subtle, contained—then signals to her second-in-command.*

-> “I’ll now hand it over to William, who will provide an overview of the planetary situation.
-He’s a very smart, capable, and passionate man.”
+*“I’ll now hand it over to William, who will provide an overview of the planetary situation.
+He’s a very smart, capable, and passionate man.”*

+---

-William Hertz steps forward with measured authority.
+_William Hertz steps forward with measured authority.
 A low mechanical hum follows as the **reckorder**, embedded into the ceiling panel, activates.
 The chamber lights dim slightly.
-A translucent projection materializes on the wall behind him—clean, minimal, and institutional blue.
+A translucent projection materializes on the wall behind him—clean, minimal, and institutional blue._

 > **SLIDE 1 – MERCURY**
 > *(Visual: a scorched, wind-blasted colony; heat-map overlay in red; “Threat Vector: Eliminated”)*